Visiting Girraween safely

 In an emergency

-- call 106 for a text-only message service for deaf, or speech or hearing impaired people
+- Call 106 for a text-only message service for deaf, speech, or hearing-impaired people.

 The nearest hospital is located at Stanthorpe.
-Mobile phone coverage is not reliable in Girraween National Park, but may be possible in areas with high elevation or towards the New England Highway.
+Mobile phone coverage is not reliable in Girraween National Park but may be possible in areas with high elevation or towards the New England Highway.
+There is a public phone situated in the car park of the Girraween Visitor Centre.

 Before you visit